EQ Bank Card Agreement

 2 Your EQ Bank Card

 Your Card Total Balance is eligible for deposit coverage by the Canada Deposit Insurance Corporation (CDIC) as further explained under “Deposit Insurance” in Section 31 of this Agreement.
 Your Card cannot be directly converted to cash.
-The Card is our property and you must return or destroy your Card if we ask you to.
+The Card

 The Card is issued by Equitable Bank pursuant to a licence from Mastercard International Incorporated.
 Equitable Bank is a member institution of CDIC.
 EQ Bank is a trade name of Equitable Bank.